Somerset–Bridlewood station

 The station consists of a center-loading platform with at-grade crossings at both ends of the platform.
-The platform is also constructed to accommodate a four-car-length train.
+Unlike a majority of CTrain stations, the platform was initially constructed to accommodate a four-car-length train.

-In 2005, the station registered an average of 10,100 boardings per weekday.
 In 2007, the station registered an average of 13,000 boardings per weekday.
+This is up from a ridership of 10,100 from 2005.